Kong/terraform-provider-konnect/docs/resources/gateway_consumer.md

 - `tags` (List of String) An optional set of strings associated with the Consumer for grouping and filtering.
 - `updated_at` (Number) Unix epoch when the resource was last updated.
 - `username` (String) The unique username of the Consumer.
 You must send either this field or `custom_id` with the request.
+- `workspace` (String) The name of the workspace.
+Default: "default"

 ## Import